 For purposes of determining total deposits in Alabama, all members of an affiliated group, as defined by Section 40-14A-22(f)(1)a., must aggregate their deposits.
 The maximum tax for all taxpayers except financial institution groups, insurance companies, nonprofit corporations organized solely to hold title to property and pay related expenses, and electing family limited liability entities is \$15,000.
 The maximum tax for financial institution groups and insurance companies is \$3 million.
-The maximum tax for nonprofit corporations organized solely to hold title to property and pay related expenses is \$100.
+The maximum tax for nonprofit corporations organized solely to hold title to property and pay related solely to hold title to property and pay related expenses is \$100.
 The maximum tax for electing family limited liability entities is \$500.
 See Section 40-14A-1(h) for the definition of an electing family limited liability entity.